NLnetLabs/routinator/source/rtr-service.rst

    accept = 323
    connect = 127.0.0.1:3323

-5. Restart :command:`stunnel` to complete the process.
+5. Restart :program:`stunnel` to complete the process.